-It is expected that students will take elective courses towards a focus or expertise in their chosen area of study and that this might involve up to four or five additional courses.
+It is expected that students will take elective courses towards a focus or expertise in their chosen area of study.
 The selection of these courses should be completed in consultation with the student's advisory committee.

 Rural Extension Studies (MSc)

-The Department of Rural Extension Studies offers a shared program with the University School of Rural Planning and Development.
+The School of Rural Extension Studies offers a shared program with the School of Rural Planning and Development (SRP&D).
 The option is available to students with either a Canadian or international focus.
-The options differ by USRPD core course requirements.
-The MSc degree granted is granted from the Department of Rural Extension Studies but will indicate a focus on rural planning and development issues.
-The shared program will include:
+The options differ by SRP&D core course requirements.
+The MSc degree granted is granted from the School of Rural Extension Studies but will indicate a focus on rural planning and development issues.

-Three core courses from the Department of Rural Extension Studies
+- Three core courses from the School of Rural Extension Studies

-- 9506170 Philosophy and Methods in Rural Planning and Development Research
+RPD*6170 Philosophy and Methods in Rural Planning and Development

-Both thesis and major-paper options are offered.
+Both thesis and major paper options are offered.
 The thesis option requires an additional three elective courses.
-The major-paper option requires five additional electives, the majority of which must be taken from the Department of Rural Extension Studies.
+The major paper option requires five additional electives, the majority of which must be taken from the School of Rural Extension Studies.

-Students in the shared program will have a research adviser from each department/school.
+Students in the shared program will have a research adviser from each school.

 Students registered in other departments or schools may participate in the shared programs as appropriate to their interests and career plans.
 Students should consult with the graduate co-ordinator in their academic unit to determine whether a program of study toward a MSc or MA degree can be undertaken.